wingel/wingel.github.io/_posts/2016-05-14-disassembling-the-sds7102-bootloader.md

 The first thing I did when I managed to connect to the scope using JTAG was to make a complete dump of the flash contents.
-The S3C2416 loads the first stage bootloader from the first 8kBytes of flash so that was the first thing I wanted to look at.
-The first 8kBytes contained some strings that matched what was seen on the serial port when the scope was powered o, and also some strings that hinted that it does some kind of memory initialization and memory test.
+The S3C2416 loads the first stage bootloader from the first 8kBytes of flash so that was what I wanted to look at.
+I found some strings that matched what was seen on the serial port when the scope was powered on, and some other strings that hinted that it does some kind of memory initialization and memory test.
 Good, it seems to do what I expected it to do.

     00000a30  30 31 32 33 34 35 36 37  38 39 41 42 43 44 45 46  |0123456789ABCDEF|
     00000a40  4c 49 4c 4c 49 50 55 54  0d 0a 00 44 53 4f 20 54  |LILLIPUT...DSO T|